What is it?

 Meta-analysis is a widely accepted statistical tool, used for synthesising evidence on the relative effects of interventions obtained from multiple individual RCTs.
 However, the value of pairwise meta-analysis may be limited in real-world clinical practice, if there are multiple competing interventions for a condition and the available RCTs do not include some of the pairwise comparisons.
 In such cases, it is possible to synthesise all of the available evidence from RCTs by undertaking an NMA.

-NMA uses two types of evidence; direct and indirect.
+NMAs combines two types of evidence: direct and indirect.
 A treatment comparison, B vs. C, may be carried out directly, by studies comparing the two treatments head-to-head.
-This comparison may also be carried out indirectly, by comparing treatments B and C with a third treatment, A (B vs. A and C vs. A) – an indirect treatment comparison.
+This comparison may also be carried out indirectly, by making use of comparisons of each treatments, B and C, with a third treatment, A (B vs. A and C vs. A) – an indirect treatment comparison.
 In the diagram below (figure 1), for B vs. C there is both direct evidence (solid line) and indirect evidence via treatment A (dashed line).
-These two sources of evidence can be combined into a mixed treatment comparison.
+These two types of evidence can be combined into a mixed treatment comparison (of which NMA is one type).

 Figure 1.
 A direct ‘head-to-head’ comparison (right) vs an indirect treatment comparison (left)

 In practice, there might be many competing interventions for a condition, and the available RCTs may not cover all of the pairwise comparisons.
-This is shown in the diagram below, in which there is a network of six treatments (A–F) and a set of studies comparing different pairs of treatments (connecting lines).
+This is shown in figure 2 below, in which there is a network of six treatments (A–F) and a set of studies directly comparing different pairs of treatments (connecting lines).
 The studies include some, but not all of the pairwise comparisons (for example, there are no RCTs directly comparing C vs. B, C vs. D or E vs. B).
-For any treatment comparison there may be direct and multiple indirect estimates.
-In such complicated cases of data availability, an NMA can be used to synthesise all of the evidence and provide a ranking of all available treatments.
-NMA offers many advantages, resulting in a rapid growth of the number published.
+For any treatment comparison there may be direct estimates and a variety of indirect estimates.
+In such more complicated cases of data availability, an NMA can be used to synthesise all of the evidence and provide a ranking of all available treatments.
+NMA has proved to be a very useful method for synthesising evidence, resulting in a rapid growth of the number of studies published in recent years.

 Figure 2.
 Network of six treatments (bold lines indicate RCTs comparing treatments)

-For more information on best practice for indirect treatment comparisons and NMA, please see here.
-The GetReal review on NMA methods can be found here and all articles identified in this review can be found here.
+For more information on best practice for indirect treatment comparisons and NMA, see Best Practice in Indirect Comparisons.

 Why is it useful?